timflagg/aoa-mgmt/README.md

 Run:
 ```
-./aoa-tools/deploy.sh $LICENSE_KEY $environment_overlay       # deploys on mgmt cluster by default if no input
+./aoa-tools/deploy.sh $license_key $environment_overlay
 ```
-The script will prompt you for input if not provided

 ## Variables
 You can configure parameters used by the script in the `vars.txt`.
-This is particularily useful if you want to test an alternate repo branch or if you fork this repo.
+The script will prompt you for input if not provided.
 ```
-LICENSE_KEY=${1:-""}
+license_key=${1:-""}
 environment_overlay=${2:-""} # prod, dev, base
 cluster_context=${3:-mgmt}
 github_username=${4:-ably77}